An Input-to-State Safety Approach Towards Safe Control of a Class of Parabolic PDEs Under Disturbances: Introduction

 \section{Introduction}

-Many modern distributed parameter systems consist of wide-spread interconnections among their physical and cybernetic components, and are considered as Distributed Parameter Cyber-Physical Systems (DPCPSs).
-As a consequence, the vulnerability of these systems to anomalies such as physical faults and cyberattacks has increased considerably.
-This necessitates the design of controllers for such DPCPSs to be resilient against these anomalies.
-In this work, we explore control design of anomaly-resilient DPCPSs modelled by linear parabolic PDEs utilizing the practical Input-to-State Safety (pISSf) framework.
-We illustrate this approach by focusing on the application of thermal anomaly-resilient cyber-physical battery systems.

-Stability and safety verification in Ordinary Differential Equations (ODEs) has been explored widely and detailed list of works can be found in survey papers \cite{sontag2008input} and \cite{ODEsurvey}.
-Input-to-State Stability (ISSt) in sense of Sontag has been investigated using Lyapunov functionals \cite{sontag1996new}.
-The notion of pratical ISSt (pISSt) has been explored in \cite{sontag1996new} that augments the original ISSt with certain practical considerations.
-On the other hand, Input-to-State Safety (ISSf) was introduced in \cite{WIELAND2007462}.
+Stability and safety verification in Ordinary Differential Equations (ODEs) has been explored widely and a detailed list of works can be found in survey papers \cite{sontag2008input} and \cite{ODEsurvey}.
+Two different notions have emerged in existing literature that characterize stability and safety, respectively: \begin{itemize} \item \textit{Input-to-state stability (ISSt) \cite{sontag1996new}:} Here is the objective is to study the stability of systems in the presence of external \textit{input}, and examine the boundedness of the system state trajectories only in a sense proportional to the size of the \textit{input}. \item \textit{Input-to-state safety (ISSf) \cite{jaya_iss2016new,kolathaya2018input,krstic2021inverse}:} Here the objective is to ensure that the system state trajectories stay away from a predefined unsafe region, or in other words, stay \textit{close} to safe region.
+Specifically, trajectories moving from safe zone towards unsafe region will violate safety boundary only in a sense proportional to the size of \textit{input}.
+On the other hand, trajectories starting in the unsafe region will be brought close of the safety boundary where \textit{closeness} is proportional to the size of the \textit{input}. \end{itemize} In the context of this work, we consider disturbances as external \textit{inputs} in the notions of ISSt and ISSf.
+ISSt in sense of Sontag has been investigated using Lyapunov functionals \cite{sontag1996new}.
+The notion of pratical ISSt has been explored in \cite{sontag1996new} that augments the original ISSt with certain practical considerations.
+On the other hand, ISSf was introduced in \cite{WIELAND2007462}.
 Since then, two prominent methods are generally used for ISSf analysis/design/verification: reachable sets approximation \cite{limon2009input,angeli2015characterizations,coutinho2011nonlinear} and barrier functionals \cite{kolathaya2018input,xu2015robustness,wills2004barrier,taylor2020learning}.
-Among the various works in this domain, \cite{jaya_iss2016new,romdlony2016stabilization} introduces a notion of practical Input-to-State Safety (pISSf) in conjunction with pISSt with guaranteed safety for affine nonlinear ODEs using barrier functionals.
+Among the various works in this domain, \cite{jaya_iss2016new,romdlony2016stabilization} introduced the notion of ISSf with respect to systems while \cite{kolathaya2018input} introduced the ISSf notion with respect to sets.
+Based on ISSf, inverse optimal safety filters have been explored in \cite{krstic2021inverse} which studies inverse optimality of safety filters under stochastic and deterministic disturbances.